 You might want to make a formal complaint.

 You can do this by writing to us.
-Feel free to use our complaints form.
+Feel free to use our the form below and we will receive your complaint as an email when you press “Send”.

-If you would like to write to us, please send your complaint to:
+If you would like to write to us, you can download our complaints form and write a letter to us.
+Please send your written complaint to:

 Chief Executive Officer